peterkaczorowski/kicad-mac-builder/README.md

 Run `./build.py --target setup-kicad-dependencies`.
 At the end, you'll see some output that starts with `CMake arguments for KiCad:`.
 Save that.

+Check out the KiCad source somewhere on your system.

-Go into the KiCad source, and do something like the following:
+If you're building at the command line, go into the KiCad source, and do something like the following:

 ```
 mkdir build